awright2009/YOLO_misc/README.md

 But, just yesterday I found out about Guassian splatting, which seems like a good idea, splatting has been used previously for rendering fluids, but this takes your 3d point cloud and makes the points gaussians which can then be corrected using gradient descent.
 Rendering the guassians directly is fairly fast as well, the biggest gating item is the memory requirements for storing all the data, which graphics cards can handle pretty readily now as that corresponds with the requirements for training Neural Networks.
 I'll have to read the paper and see if I can convert my point clouds to guassians and render them like the paper does, but for the most part my original goal of getting boxes on YOLO detections works pretty well assuming you have a good mask.

+# Misc Code
-Misc code (need to update this again as things have progressed since then)
+(need to update this again as things have progressed since then)

 	DepthToCloud.py -- Takes 16 bit depthmap image and corresponding rgb image and displays the depth and image as a point cloud